 Earlier this year, the Center for Innovation and Sustainability in Local Media hosted a symposium entitled “Thwarting the Emergence of News Deserts” at the Newseum in Washington, D.C.
 The program for the symposium centered around Penelope Muse Abernathy’s groundbreaking report, The Rise of a New Media Baron and The Emerging Threat of News Deserts.

-Professor Abernathy is the Knight Chair in Journalism and Digital Media Economics at the UNC School of Media and Journalism.
+Professor Abernathy is the Knight Chair in Journalism and Digital Media Economics at the UNC Hussman School of Journalism and Media.
 Recently, Professor Abernathy’s report has been featured in several news pieces, including one by Paul Farhi in the Washington Post.
 Since the symposium, rapid consolidation of newspaper ownership has continued and her research is expanding to detail all 50 states.

 In Part 2, watch the panel discussion on the fiscal and technological challenges for local media and opportunities for the future.